biondiettore/DAS-realtime/README.md

 ### Preparation

 In order to install DAS-realtime, you need to have first create a conda environment and install all the required packages.
+Run the following commands after cloning the repo.

 ```
-conda create -n DAS-RT python=3.10
+conda env create -f environment.yml

+git submodule update --init --recursive external/EQNet

+cd external/EQNet/

+pip install -r requirements.txt

+pip install obspy, fastapi

 ```

+In addition, you will need to have PyEarthworm installed as well as Earthworm.
+Follow the installation guide within the [PyEarthworm](https://github.com/Boritech-Solutions/PyEarthworm) repository.